Hvass-Labs/swarmops/README.md

     source activate swarmops-env/
     pip install git+https://github.com/Hvass-Labs/swarmops.git

-This allows you to use swarmops from Python source-code inside the directory ~/dev/my-project/
+This allows you to use swarmops from Python files inside the directory ~/dev/my-project/

 When you are done working on the project you can deactivate the virtualenv:

-    source deactivate swarmops-env
+    source deactivate

 Note that this will also install and build the dependencies NumPy, SciPy and matplotlib.
 This may be very slow and may